New Russian offensive underway in Ukraine, says NATO

 Stoltenberg said he expected the issue of aircraft to be discussed, but that Ukraine needed support on the ground now.

-A NATO source said it would increase targets for the stockpiling of ammunition as Kyiv was burning through shells much faster than Western countries can produce.
+A NATO source said it would increase the stockpiling of ammunition as Ukraine was burning through shells much faster than Western countries could produce.

-"The current rate of Ukraine's ammunition expenditure is many times higher than our current rate of production," Stoltenberg told reporters.

-Even before Russia's invasion of Ukraine, many NATO countries fell short of meeting the alliance's munitions stockpiling targets, as officials considered wars of attrition with large-scale artillery a thing of the past.
+Training of Ukrainian forces on the Leopard 2 and other modern battle tanks that are to boost their defences is underway in several European countries, including Poland, Britain and Germany.

 Top Ukraine general talks aid, training with US commander of NATO